What are the benefits of working out?

 Practicing a sport regularly has lots of benefits both for your body and mind.

 - It reduces the risks of diabetes, strokes and heart attacks.
 I did say it was an affair of the heart…

 - It helps you gain strength, endurance and muscle mass to prevent against injury and chronic pain.
 Being active also increases bone mass, prevents joint pain, helps with movement, makes breathing and balance easier, and allows you to achieve a toned figure.

 - Endorphin secretion during physical activity produces a feeling of well-being.
-In addition, a good supply of oxygen to the brain, like during sports practice, helps optimise brain activity.
+In addition, a good supply of oxygen to the brain, like during sports practice, helps optimize brain activity.

 - Some activities, like yoga and meditation, also develop your concentration.

 - Physical exercise helps get rid of stress, reduces anxiety and depression, allows you to sleep better and reinforces self-esteem.